snap-one/docs-driverworks-fundamentals/source/includes/11_connections/_2-CONTACTANDRELAYBINDINGS.md

 	      </classes>
 	 </connection>

-Remember, you can always refer to existing drivers for the device type that you are creating to see how the \<connections\> section should be defined.
+Remember, you can always refer to existing drivers for the device type that you are creating to see how the \<connections\> XML section should be defined.